Review: Zamberlan Rolle EVO GTX Boots

 Fit

-The Rolle comes in a men’s and women’s fit.
-It accommodates a medium-width, high volume foot, but should also fit narrower feet well.
-It has an accentuated heel cup, which allows your heel to “float”, reducing the chance of friction blisters.
+The Rolle comes in both men’s and women’s fits.
+It accommodates a medium-width, high-volume foot, but should also fit narrower feet well.
+The accentuated heel cup allows your heel to “float”, reducing the chance of friction blisters.

 Comfort

-Zamberlan has nailed it with the Rolle’s polyurethane midsole.
-It is stiff enough to distribute weight evenly when carrying a heavy pack, but flexible enough to avoid hot spots on the high-pressure areas under one’s foot.
+This boot was comfortable straight out of the box – unusual for a leather boot – with comfort increasing over two weeks of regular use.
+Zamberlan has nailed it with the Rolle’s polyurethane midsole: stiff enough to distribute weight evenly when carrying a heavy pack, yet flexible enough to avoid hotspots.

-The ankle collar is cut lower in the back to reduce pressure on the achilles when walking downhill.
-The Rolle also has Zamberlan’s FLEX-SYSTEM®, which is essentially a cut-out over the ankle area, allowing easier ankle flexion.
+The ankle collar is cut lower at the back to reduce pressure on the Achilles when walking downhill, while Zamberlan’s FLEX-SYSTEM® allows easier ankle flexion for a smoother stride.

 Support & stability